cdevroe/mastodon-favorites/readme.txt

 === Favorite Toots ===
 Contributors:      cdevroe
-Tags:              block, mastodon, shortcode
+Tags:              block, mastodon, favorites
-Tested up to:      6.4
+Tested up to:      6.5
 Stable tag:        0.2.4
 License:           GPL-2.0-or-later
 License URI:       https://www.gnu.org/licenses/gpl-2.0.html

-Add a list of your favorite toots on Mastodon to any page on your website using a block.
+Add a list of your favorite toots from Mastodon to any page on your website using a block.

 == Description ==

-Add a list of your favorite toots on Mastodon to any page on your website using a block.
+Use the Favorite Toots block to quickly add a list of your favorite toots from Mastodon to any page on your website.
+The toots appear as a fully styled list.
+You can see how it looks by [viewing my favorite toots on my website](https://cdevroe.com/favorite-toots).

-== Installation ==

-Installation note: Installing and activating Favorite Toots whitelists the use of iframes in post content.

-1. Upload the plugin files to the `/wp-content/plugins/favorite-toots` directory, or install the plugin through the WordPress plugins screen directly.
-1. Activate the plugin through the 'Plugins' screen in WordPress

-Or,

-1. Search for "Favorite Toots" in the WordPress Plugin Directory and Install and Activate it there.

 == Frequently Asked Questions ==